ibm-cloud-docs/containers/cluster-scaling-enable.md

 `nodeDeletionBatcherInterval`
 :   How long in minutes that the autoscaler can gather nodes to delete them in batch.
-The deafault value is `0m`.
+The default value is `0m`.

 `nodeRemovalLatencyTrackingEnabled`